Viishnu07/FYP_ModbusHoneypot_Water_Treatment_Plant/README.md

 - ⚠️ Only test on systems you own or have explicit permission to test
 - ⚠️ Never connect to or test against real industrial control systems
 - ⚠️ Deploy only in isolated, controlled network environments
-- ⚠️ The authors are not responsible for any misuse or damage
+- ⚠️ The author is not responsible for any misuse or damage

 ---